Overview

 Pre-Installation (Stage 3 - Framing)

-- Determine exact outdoor unit location
+- Determine exact pad location (sized for both condensers)

 - Verify property line setbacks with local building department

-- Plan lineset and condensate routing through wall
+- Plan lineset and condensate routing through wall for both systems (two lineset paths, two condensate paths)

 During Exterior Finish (Stage 5 - Siding)

-- Complete lineset and condensate penetrations
+- Complete lineset and condensate penetrations for both systems

-- Coordinate with siding for proper flashing
+- Coordinate with siding for proper flashing on all penetrations

 Installation Phase (Stage 6 - After Build)

-- Install mounting stand/platform (if using)
+- Install mounting stand/platform (if using) — must support both units

 Open Items & Decisions